hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

 ### Why We're Excited

-Zi.Care is Indonesian health-tech company which focus in digitizing Indonesia Healthcare space by providing Electronic Medical Record Level 7 technology to the healthcare stakeholders (Hospitals, Clinics, Doctors, Patients) and empowering integrations of ecosystem for better healthcare services to the Indonesian people.
-Over 80% of hospitals in Indonesia still operate health care manually today - leading to long lines, inefficiencies in workflows, and worse yet, medical mistakes that can cause very bad outcomes.
+Zi.Care is Indonesian health-tech company focused on digitizing that provides Electronic Medical Record Level 7 technology to the healthcare stakeholders (Hospitals, Clinics, Doctors, Patients) and empowering integrations of ecosystems for better healthcare services to the Indonesian people.
+Over 80% of hospitals in Indonesia still operate healthcare manually today - leading to long lines, inefficiencies in workflows, and worse yet, medical mistakes that can cause very bad outcomes.
 Zi.Care is already integrated into 80+ hospital systems today and we're excited to help them get to the rest of Indonesia.

 ### Founders